-Within PATS and MiDAS there are also two specialist one day modules that are available to both Passenger Assistants and MiDAS Drivers:
+Alongside PATS and MiDAS we are also able to offer two specialist one day modules that are available to both Passenger Assistants and MiDAS Drivers:

-Click on the relevant links for more details.
+Click on the relevant links in the sidebar for more details.

 Advanced Training Services can arrange to carry out all of the above modules, on-site, for your Passenger Assistants and Drivers.
 If you would like to discuss the possibility of a training programme please contact us.